autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 #### Testing the output of a node

 To test while the node is running, create an [_active test_](https://github.com/ros2/launch/tree/foxy/launch_testing#active-tests) by adding a subclass of Python's `unittest.TestCase` to `*launch.test.py`.
-Some boilerplate code is required to access output by creating a node and a subscription to a particular topic; e.g.
+Some boilerplate code is required to access output by creating a node and a subscription to a particular topic, e.g.

 ```python
 import unittest